-Windows down, radio up on the highway with the soothing hum of the with some beefy AT tires on the asphalt on the way to a weekend adventure...We can not always get there overnight, or to some wooded quiet camp ground as much as we like.
+Windows down, radio up on the highway with the soothing hum of the vehicle with some beefy AT tires on the asphalt on the way to a weekend adventure...We can not always get there overnight, or to some wooded quiet camp ground as much as we like.
 On more than one occasion we have been forced to take refuge for the night at a roadside rest stop.
-Often times this means camping out with some of the very things from which we intend to escape.
+Oftentimes this means camping out with some of the very things from which we intend to escape.
 Blaring music, the sound of rushing cars, ambient street light, and that guy who was honking at you at exit 125 giving you a thumbs up.
-Never the less here you are pulling into a rest stop for the night.
+Nevertheless here you are pulling into a rest stop for the night.

-From military training, it has become second nature to ensure or "SA" in all circumstances and environments I go, including in a .
-This includes the same mentality you would need elsewhere but applied to circumstances with the specifically.
-I oftentimes sit in a park on the weekend or even walking through the store and see the whole world head down plugged into their phone or iPod completely unaware of their surroundings.
+From military training, it has become second nature to ensure situational awareness or "SA" in all circumstances and environments I go, including in a vehicle.
+This vehicle situational awareness includes the same mentality you would need elsewhere but applied to circumstances with the vehicle specifically.
+I often sit in a park on the weekend or even walk through the store and see the whole world head down plugged into their phone or iPod completely unaware of their surroundings.
 This is what we call a soft target.
-Someone who lacks and is vulnerable and oblivious to any danger.
+Someone who lacks situational awareness and is vulnerable and oblivious to any danger.
 Whether crossing borders in Central America or sleeping in a truck stop for the night in an unfamiliar setting on the road, far from home you need to be a hard target.
 So how do you be a hard target?
 Somewhere like a rest stop or even a motel on the way to your escape are prime opportunities for people to attempt to exploit your vulnerabilities.
-Here are a few steps you can take to increase your and keep yourself and your gear safe.
+Here are a few steps you can take to increase your situational awareness and keep yourself and your gear safe.